-Protect Our Parks is a non-profit group formed by concerned local citizens whose goal is to protect ALL Hood River parks.
+Protect Our Parks is a grassroots organization formed by concerned local citizens whose goal is to protect ALL Hood River parks.

 It is crucial that we safeguard our green spaces for present and future generations.